 Only by committing to these exercises will you become a better football player.
 Because of your hard work, you will able to maintain possession, advance the ball towards the opponent’s goal, or relieve pressure by creating space.
 Football dribbling practice will take your technical and conditioning athletic performance to the next level.

 If you want to know how to dribble a soccer ball properly on your own and get prepared for modern game requirements, you could use the help of cones.
-Cones allow you to improve your ball control and change direction.
+Cone drills allow you to improve your ball control and change direction.

 Although cones are immobile and do not resemble a live opponent, do not underestimate the importance of cones because it refines your football dribbling skills.
 You will need to learn how to move and keep control of the ball before you encounter a real-life defender.
-Cone dribbling drills help to improve the player’s weaker foot, which will boost his/her overall confidence in soccer.
+These dribbling drills help to improve the player’s weaker foot, which will boost his/her overall confidence in soccer as well as skills.